Musholic/LastEpochPlanner-web/README.md

-# pob.cool - Path of Building for browser environment
+# lastepochplanner.com - Last Epoch Planner for browser environment

 [![wakatime](https://wakatime.com/badge/user/018dace5-5642-4ac8-88a7-2ec0a867f8a7/project/fa7418b8-8ddb-479c-805b-ce2043f24d24.svg)](https://wakatime.com/badge/user/018dace5-5642-4ac8-88a7-2ec0a867f8a7/project/fa7418b8-8ddb-479c-805b-ce2043f24d24)

-This is browser version of [Path of Building for Last Epoch](https://github.com/Musholic/PathOfBuildingForLastEpoch).
+This is browser version of [Last Epoch Planner](https://github.com/Musholic/LastEpochPlanner).

 ## Features

-- Run the PoB in your browser, that's all.
+- Run Last Epoch Planner in your browser, that's all.

+Not implemented yet:
 - You can select the version of the PoB to run.
 - Saved builds are stored in the browser's local storage.
    - The `Cloud` folder appears when you are logged into the site.
 Builds saved there are stored in the cloud and can be accessed from anywhere.